Finally, a professional splinter removal tool kit, built to last and dedicated to the job at hand.

 Forget about flimsy tweezers; we give you a pair of robust, medical-grade forceps with a powerful grip.

-Splinters buried deep under the surface need a small section of skin lifted or cut away to expose the end, so we’ve added a top-notch Swann Morten scalpel with sterile blades.
+Splinters buried deep under the surface need a small section of skin lifted or cut away to expose the end, so we’ve added a decent scalpel with sterile blades.

 Hard to see fragments of wood or glass are much easier to locate with the hands-free magnifier.
 Pop it into your eye socket like an old-fashioned watchmaker.